LukeGoldberg/iDownloader/README.md

 # iDownloader

-this is a project used for collect data from some place and download them.
+this is a project used for collect data from database and download them in some format.

 ## about collection.